MPJ-Imaging/battery_xct_workflows/paper/paper.md

 X-ray computed tomography (XCT) enables non-destructive, 3D visualization of lithium-ion (Li-ion) battery components and microstructure.
 At the cell level, XCT is especially useful for detecting manufacturing and quality issues in Li-ion cells [@attia2025challenges].
 However, turning XCT images into quantitative and reproducible quality assurance (QA) requires custom analysis pipelines that are rarely shared openly.

 This submission provides a set of open Jupyter notebooks that demonstrate analysis workflows for battery XCT data.
-The workflows target three critical QA tasks relevant to Li-ion cylindrical cells with the fourth notebook demonstrating relavent image segmentation approaches:
+The workflows target three critical QA tasks relevant to Li-ion cylindrical cells with the fourth notebook demonstrating relevant image segmentation approaches:

 - Quantifying electrode overhang using multiple geometric measures;
 - Measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting; and